vmware-tanzu/tanzu-framework/docs/cli/plugin_guide.md

 * Adding new commands and subcommands must be reviewed by the Tanzu SIG CLI group
 * For commands that are scoped to a specific resource, such as cluster, cluster group, organization, or workspace, add a sub-noun command under your top level noun rather than under the resource itself.
-  * We prefer `tanzu events list --cluster-nameMYCLUSTER` rather than `tanzu cluster events list MYCLUSTER`
+  * We prefer `tanzu events list --cluster-name MYCLUSTER` rather than `tanzu cluster events list MYCLUSTER`

 ### Top Level Noun:
 * Tread lightly when adding another top level noun